 I’ve tried to be comprehensive, but disabilities and accessibility needs vary enormously, even among people with the same disability.
 I can also only speak to my experience at one writers workshop in one year (2016).
 I do know that Clarion West has had several other out autistic students, at least two blind students, at least two students who used hearing aids plus lip-reading (I don’t know whether they identified as deaf, Deaf, or hard-of-hearing), and various students with mental health issues.
 I would be surprised if there had not been multiple students with invisible disabilities or illnesses.

 If this post is missing information that’s important to you, I’m happy to answer questions if I can.
-You can also contact the Clarion West administrators directly at email@example.com (pseudonymously, if you prefer).
+You can also contact the Clarion West administrators, Jae and Neile, directly at email@example.com (pseudonymously, if you prefer).
 They are friendly and helpful.

 Clarion West will be feasible for some people and not for others.
 It was both difficult and manageable for me.
 Some things I worried about the most weren’t a big deal.
 For example, I was not actually working constantly with no time for rest.
 I didn’t have to pull any all-nighters, and I didn’t have to socialize constantly.